-His works have been performed in New York, California, Spain, Brazil, Czech Republic, Arizona, among other places by the MSM Philarmonia Orchestra, The Jazz Philharmonic, The Mivos Quartet, AtonalHits, Associated Musicians from Create New York (AMF Local 802) /RMA, The Bellas Artes Chamber Orchestra (OCBA), The Sonora Symphonic Orchestra (OFS), the Czech Philharmonic Orchestra chamber players and various soloists.
+His works have been performed in New York, California, Spain, Brazil, Czech Republic, Slovaquia, Arizona, among other places by the Bratislava Symphony Orchestra (BSO), The MSM Philarmonia Orchestra, The Jazz Philharmonic, The Mivos Quartet, AtonalHits, Associated Musicians from Create New York (AMF Local 802) /RMA, The Bellas Artes Chamber Orchestra (OCBA), The Sonora Symphonic Orchestra (OFS), the Czech Philharmonic Orchestra chamber players and various soloists.
 In Mexico, his works have been performed at the Bellas Artes Palace, The Tamayo Museum among other places.

 Molina has been recipient of numerous awards, including ASCAP,, The Carolina Foundation, the National Fund for Culture and Arts of Mexico (FONCA-CONACYT) among others.
 His works include soundtracks such as“De Nadie-Border Crossing (2006) Audience Award Winner at Sundance, Proof of Birth (2007) and others.

-Currently, Molina is doing a residency in Barcelona Spain, due to a scholarship from the Carolina Foundation, at the Cataluña's Superior School of Music (ESMUC), working with Musical Visual Arts.
+Molina recently did a residency in Barcelona Spain, due to a scholarship from the Carolina Foundation, at the Cataluña's Superior School of Music (ESMUC), where he specialized in Musical Visual Arts.
 He is published by DONEMUS and regulary publishes articles at Las Nueve Musas.